Venablena/SFZC_Calendar/README.md

 ## Next Steps

--[ ] Display events in the order of their start time -[ ] Automatically populate recurring events
+* Display events in the order of their start time
+* Automatically populate recurring events
--[ ] Reformat time to AM/PM
+* Reformat time to AM/PM
+* Filter events by type and practice center